Cantera/cantera/doc/sphinx/yaml/species.rst

     energy can be either in molar units (if ``dimensionless`` is ``false``) or nondimensionalized by the corresponding temperature (if ``dimensionless`` is ``true``).
 A value must be provided at :math:`T^\circ = 298.15` K.

+``T-min``
+    The minimum temperature at which this thermo data should be used.
+    Defaults to 0.0.

+``T-max``
+    The maximum temperature at which this thermo data should be used.
+    Defaults to infinity.

 Example::